Renny Roker: Music career

 After graduating college in Puerto Rico, Roker worked in New York as national promotion director of K.C.
 Records.
 From there, he was a freelance promoter for several acts, including The Exciters, The Cadillacs, Theola Kilgore, and Wilson Pickett.
 In June 1962, Liberty Records announced that he was appointed to national R&B promo-sales representative, headquartered in the label's east coast office.

 Roker Records, which Renny ran with his brother Wally, released singles from 1969 to 1971, including songs by The Four Monitors, Irma Thomas, Swamp Dogg, The Whispers, and Gloria Lynne.
 By March 1970, their Roker Record Group was operating not just the Roker label, but also the RRG, Soulclock and Stardom labels.

 In 1972, Roker and Swamp Dogg were set to appear on TV show Target, which was broadcast on WPVI-TV in Philadelphia.
 Their two appearances were connected to the release of the single "Sam Stone" which tells of the plight of a Vietnam Vet who returns home with a heavy drug habit.
 The single was released through Cream Records which Roker was connected with.

 In the late 1970s he was president of R&B Productions, which was based in Los Angeles.
 Also in the late 1970s, he organized the First Funk Fest in Soldier Field, Chicago, an event that was attended by 70,000.

-Youth Sports Advocacy
+Youth sports advocacy

 Roker co-founded Teens on the Green, an organization that originally started out addressing the issue of minority youngsters who were dropping out of the game.
 Also providing them access to the more prestigious golf venues.
 Some of the teens who have gone through the program have gone to play in other countries, in college and according to Roker, some have played in the LPGA.

 Owner/founder of Jag BMX bicycles, Roker arranged for a BMX race to be featured in an episode of the 1970s TV series CHiPs.
 He was inducted into the BMX Hall of Fame in 2023.